SoftwarePunt/PhoneHome/README.md

 The server response will include SLA details if applicable to the caller.

+A ping should be sent every minute or so for monitoring purposes.
+This is typically performed by a background task or cronjob.

 ## Providers
 The following information is currently collected and sent: